 The school embraces its legal duty of care towards the children, and has developed policies and practical procedures to help us to keep the children safe.

 All staff attend regular safeguarding and child protection training.
 We have a strong, proactive safeguarding team of three ‘DSLs’ (Designated Safeguarding Leads).
-Jacqui Armour is the lead DSL, with Sarah Brocklehurst and Naomi Pratt as alternate DSLs.
-The designated trustee for safeguarding is Ann Swain.
+Mandie Tessier is the Lead DSL, with Jacqui Armour Andy Hayward-Rutter as the alternate DSLs.
+The designated trustee for safeguarding is David van Marle.

 Please click on our Child Protection and Safeguarding Policy to download a copy.

-All other key policies including those that relate to safeguarding, such as the anti-bullying policy, can be found on our documents page.
+All other key policies including those that relate to safeguarding, such as the anti-bullying policy, can be found on our Key Policies and procedures page.

 We are working in partnership with Norfolk Constabulary and Norfolk Children’s Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
 In order to achieve this, Norfolk Children’s Advice and Duty Service will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Lead(s).
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
 All information sharing and resulting actions will be undertaken in accordance with the ‘Norfolk Joint Agency Protocol for Domestic Abuse – Notifications to Schools’.
 We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.